Skip to content

 During the Shoot

-The truth is, how you behave during a shoot determines whether the collaboration produces great content and a lasting professional relationship, or adequate content and an uncomfortable parting.
+How you behave during a shoot determines whether the collaboration produces great content and a lasting professional relationship — or adequate content and an uncomfortable parting.

 Communication is constant.
 Check in frequently about comfort, boundaries, and creative direction.
 Never assume — always ask explicitly.

 Capture variety.
-Shoot more content than you think you need.
+Shoot more than you think you need.
 Different angles, setups, content types.
 Extra content can be scheduled later.
-Missing content can’t be recreated.
+Missing content can’t be recreated afterward.

-Respect boundaries unconditionally.
+Respect boundaries without exception.
 If either creator becomes uncomfortable at any point, stop immediately.
-Everybody knows no content is worth violating someone’s stated boundaries — and the professional reputation damage from doing so follows a creator permanently.
+No content is worth violating someone’s stated boundaries — and the professional reputation damage from doing so follows a creator permanently.

 Document consent.
-Both creators should sign a release form documenting consent, content agreement, usage rights, and distribution terms.
+Both creators should sign a release form covering consent, content agreement, usage rights, and distribution terms.
 This protects both parties.

 Have fun.
 The best collaborative content comes from genuine chemistry and enjoyment.
 If you’re having a good time, it shows in every frame.